ohsu-comp-bio/funnel/website/content/docs/development/developers.md

 - Run `make release`
   - This will build cross-platform binaries, build release notes, and draft an unpublished GitHub release.
-  - This also builds a docker container and pushes to Docker Hub.
-    This does **not** update the "latest" tag.
   - Check the built artifacts by downloading the tarballs from the GitHub draft release and running `funnel version`.
 - `git push origin master` to push your website and release changes.
+- A tagged docker image for the release will be built automatically on [dockerhub](https://hub.docker.com/repository/docker/ohsucompbio/funnel).
 - Publish the draft release on GitHub.
 - Copy `build/release/funnel.rb` to the `ohsu-comp-bio/homebrew-formula/Formula/funnel.rb` Homebrew formula repo, and push those changes to master.